 Working for yourself gives you a sense of accomplishment.
-Other perks include financial independence, job security, and tax benefits.
+Other perks of these side businesses for guys include financial independence, job security, and tax benefits.

 Profitable Small Business Ideas for Men

-A profitable business is one that generates enough revenue to cover all the expenses, costs, and taxes, and leaves some to feed your pockets.
+A profitable business generates enough revenue to cover all the expenses, costs, and taxes and leaves some to feed your pockets.

 Ready for a career change?
 Starting your own business is everyone’s dream.
-Who doesn’t love the idea of being one’s own boss and not having to answer to anyone?
+Who doesn’t love being one’s own boss and not having to answer to anyone?